awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 1. From your local computer, reboot your instance using the Amazon EC2 console or one of the following commands: [reboot\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/reboot-instances.html) \(AWS CLI\), [Restart\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/Restart-EC2Instance.html) \(AWS Tools for Windows PowerShell\)\.

-1. <a name="amazon-linux-enhanced-networking-ena-stop-step-AL"></a>Connect to your instance again and verify that the `ena` module is installed and at the minimum recommended version using the modinfo ena command from [Testing whether enhanced networking is enabled](#test-enhanced-networking-ena)\.
+1. <a name="amazon-linux-enhanced-networking-ena-stop-step-AL"></a>Connect to your instance again and verify that the `ena` module is installed and at the minimum recommended version using the modinfo ena command from [Test whether enhanced networking is enabled](#test-enhanced-networking-ena)\.

 1. \[EBS\-backed instance\] From your local computer, stop the instance using the Amazon EC2 console or one of the following commands: [stop\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/stop-instances.html) \(AWS CLI\), [Stop\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/Stop-EC2Instance.html) \(AWS Tools for Windows PowerShell\)\.
 If your instance is managed by AWS OpsWorks, you should stop the instance in the AWS OpsWorks console so that the instance state remains in sync\.